 Dimension W was an anime I personally was excited for when I was checking the list of winter anime this year.
 The premise is interesting, the key visual seemed nice and the main character was a badass.
 What did I get?
 An interesting premise, nice visuals and a main character who is an ultimate badass.
 Some things felt lacking such as a convoluted story and rushed pacing.
 Also some characters end up lacking depth, but some characters do have depth, primarily the lead character.
 However, Dimension W ended up being a satisfying anime, even though I was hoping a little more from it.

 of Dimension W takes place in futuristic setting where people have created an unlimited source of energy, called coils, by discovering fourth dimension, Dimension W (which pretty much is the negative plane of X, according to their graphs).
 Kyouma, our protagonist, is someone who would die but never use coils for a certain reason and he is forced to work with a coiled-powered robot girl (who can use human emotions) to find illegal coils.
 The premise is indeed interesting.
 The whole concept around this coils is pretty good.
 Some of the backstories given, primarily the one for Kyouma, is fantastic.
 Though there are some problems with this.
 The execution isn’t as good as I was hoping for.
 The story is good but it didn’t feel properly presented.
 At times the narrative felt too messy and too unorganized.
 It would have been bet to focus on the major characters, rather than introduce too many character and not properly focus on any of them.
 At times it felt like the anime was losing my attention, even though the story isn’t bad, just unorganized.
-However Dimension W is still a pretty well written story with a fantastic concept.
+However Dimension W is still an okay written story with a fantastic concept.

 First off, the atmosphere is outstanding in Dimension W. The futuristic setting looks and feels really cool.
 The style used in the anime is also nice.
 However there are some inconsistencies in its presentation.
 At times there will be moments where there’s too much exposition given (such as the concept of Dimension W), while at times, there’s too little exposition given (such as the main villains’ goals).
 At first, Dimension W stars off episodic (or more preferably arc based) but it slowly transitions to one major story.
 The transition works really well and feels proper.
 However, the pacing is an issue in Dimension W. At times, it feels like the anime is moving too fast for its own good.
 I never get enough time to breathe with these characters, especially in the second half.
 Everything moves so fast that I have little time to comprehend everything going on, so I end up rewatching those episodes.
 Is the presentation messy?
 Yes.
-Is it still god?
-Yes.
+Is it still good?
+Sort of.

 One of the best thing about Dimension W is its characters, yet one of its worst points is its characters.
 Let me explain why.
 Kyouma, our protagonist, is a badass.
 He’s super skilled and super likeable.
 His attitude might be a little too rude, especially to his partner Mira, but it just makes him look even cooler (besides, he’s got his reasons why he acts like that).
 And his flashback makes him such well-developed character.
 Then you have Mira, who, for the most time, just feels like she’s there just for the sake of being there.
 At first I thought there were going to go somewhere with her story with her creator, but it just fell flat and they continued on without her playing a huge role.
 She seemed like wasted potential.
 Loser, who is one of the supporting characters in this anime, is very well done.
 His backstory adds enough depth and easily one of the better characters of the series.
 The rest of the supporting cast is pretty weak though.
 There’s a lot of characters in Dimension W and not a lot of them get enough depth.
 I couldn’t care less about those African characters they introduced in the second half.
 Also the antagonists are pretty lame too.